- Do cell phones emit radiation?

 The industry-standard response is no, because even though they emit radiation, it’s non-ionizing radiation.
 But as pointed out:

-1. The threshold for “non-ionizing” differs by atom and molecule type.
+1. Threshold for “non-ionizing” differs by atom and molecule

 While it’s true that those normally found in humans are non-ionizing, there is the question of artificial implants made of metals.
 Plus, how about metal glasses and others foreign materials which may be next to both the phone and our body?
 Are any of those at risk of being ionized?